<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387765172062996&amp;ev=PageView&amp;noscript=1">

 2. Stress Urinary Incontinence (SUI)

-After childbirth, the vaginal muscles get traumatized and the perineal body muscles get overstrained.
-In some cases, these parts become overstretched that they fail to return to their usual strength and size.
-Even with Kegels, it can be challenging to recover the vagina’s former muscle ability.
+After childbirth, the vaginal muscles get traumatized, and the perineal body muscles get overstrained.
+Sometimes, these parts become overstretched and fail to return to their usual strength and size.
+Even with Kegels, recovering the vagina’s former muscle ability can be challenging.

 The portion where your urethra and the bladder rest can be affected by the loss of muscle strength, and this causes SUI.
-You may notice that small leaks come out whenever you cough, sneeze, or even laugh.
-This can negatively affect your ability to enjoy sexual pleasure and also cause a loss in self-esteem.
+Small leaks emerge whenever you cough, sneeze, or even laugh.
+This can negatively affect your ability to enjoy sexual pleasure and cause self-esteem loss.

 3. Caring for Your Vulva and Vagina